winfeel/mfe230p/docs/github_access.md

 ### 3. Store Git Prefix in Bash Profile

-Execute the following line in terminal to create an alias `mfe230Access` for access key verification when communicating with the repository
+Execute the following code block in terminal to create an alias `mfe230Access` for access key verification when communicating with the repository

 ```
 echo 'alias mfe230pAccess="GIT_SSH_COMMAND='ssh -i ~/.ssh/mfeStudent -F /dev/null'"' >> ~/.bash_profile